We must suffer – from here until Methanopolis coming

 And it still matters to us in energy terms.
 At least to some of us as a part of the world is currently inexorably moving towards energy independence or at least some sort of it.

 Does it make a difference?
-Would the world be any more peaceful if most nations would be energy independent of some sort?
-Looking at the two most outstanding conflicts of those days, the war in Ukraine and the Gaza stalemate – one might be forgiven to think that there are other dynamics at work and that energy independence would not have averted them.
+Would the world be any more peaceful if most nations would be energy-independent of some sort?
+Looking at the two most outstanding conflicts of those days, the war in Ukraine and the Gaza stalemate – one might be forgiven for thinking that there are other dynamics at work and that energy independence would not have averted them.

 Most probably true but those conflicts would still be dealt with in a way more decisive way and hence ended earlier if energy would not loom on our minds at every turn and twist.

 This, however, goes further.
-A less energy dependent Europe would deny Russia a big part of the funds it currently uses to entertain an army that is far too big to sustain for an economic minnow like Russia is.
+A less energy-dependent Europe would deny Russia a big part of the funds it currently uses to entertain an army that is far too big to sustain for an economic minnow such as Russia.
 If one takes the extractive industry out of the picture, Russia would not be Congo but it would also certainly not be able to stand in line with economic powers such as India and China.

-Without the income from energy, Russians would be more vocal in their demands for fairness, freedom, and transparency and it is highly likely that Russia would be a better country at peace with its neighbors.
+Without the income from energy, Russians would be more vocal in their demands for fairness, freedom, and transparency and Russia would likely be a better country at peace with its neighbors.
 This, of course, is all speculative.
 Who – in the end – knows the future and it’s always easy to play armchair analyst but those arguments strike a chord – nonetheless.

 Many of those arguments would be true to many of the earths oil producing regions or states.
 It almost looks like that just because oil has been found under their soil has stymied all efforts to find other ways to produce something someone might be willing to pay a buck for.

 Look at Russia as a typical example.
 Their economic weight is comparable to Italy, a country 3 times less in population and infinitely smaller.
-If one subtracted the extractive industry from that picture, we would probably deal with something as economically important as Belgium maybe.
-This for a country that has once been one of the two defining powers of this planet.
+If one subtracted the extractive industry from that picture, we would probably deal with something as economically important as Belgium.
+This is for a country that has once been one of the two defining powers of this planet.
 It’s abysmal.

 Let’s take the Gaza conflict as another example.
 Again, this is not an oil or gas conflict per se.
 But without the money from energy-rich countries shoring up Hamas and other extremist groups, the conflict would be far less violent.

-Israel is a non-oil economy (it still is in spite of the finds under the Mediterranean) and its state and society are infinitely more stable and wealthy than any other state in the region.
+Israel is a non-oil economy (it still is despite the finds under the Mediterranean) and its state and society are infinitely more stable and wealthy than any other state in the region.
 Relying on one’s labor and not on resources extracted from the soil seems to have an enriching effect.

 Natural resources are treacherous as they provide easy clippings from selling them.
 It gives governments and people an easy way and who would not fall for it?
 Here in Europe, we are most certainly not immune from it.

-North America has started its own way of energy independence with shale gas and oil.
+North America has started its way of energy independence with shale gas and oil.
 This is a start but we should not stop.
-In the end, there will be bio-Methane and synthetic Methane which will eventually usher in the age of emissions-free energy and mobility.
+In the end, there will be bio-methane and synthetic Methane which will eventually usher in the age of emissions-free energy and mobility.

 Methanopolis beckons and it will be for the better of us.
 Because the end of history is not near – history has just stepped on the accelerator.
 And that’s a good thing.